RU09342/lab-5-sensing-the-world-around-you-blueshirts/Sensors and Signal Conditioning/README.md

 ## Compatibility
 * MSP430G2553
 * MSP430FR6989
+* MSP430FR5994

 ## Functionality Description

-ADC and being able to pull data from it.
-Your code need to communicate back to your computer using UART at 9600 Baud and send the ADC contents at 1 reading per second to start.
-This really is meant for you to see whether or not your signal conditioning is actually working and you can see changes in your sensor reading.
-This code should be very very similar to code you have written before and should be simple to port between your processors.
+Create an ADC and being able to pull data from it.
+This code needs to communicate back to the computer using UART at 9600 Baud and send the ADC contents at 1 reading per second to start.
+Each type of reading for voltage, current, and resistance is provided below.

 ## Temperature Reading - LM35 - Voltage
 After running ADC code for the G2553, the values transmitted from the LM35 across the UART Serial cable.